ToxicAbsence/More-Info/Nether Reactor Core.md

 - They were because mobile couldn't support the nether at the time.
 - Nether reactor cores can be crafted with 3 diamonds and 6 iron.
 - To activate a Nether Reactor Core, you will also need 4 gold blocks and 14 cobblestone.
-- You then will get a giant nether spire either made of obisidian if done in 0.5.0 or netherack in 0.6.0-0.12.0.
+- A giant nether spire either made of obisidian if done in 0.5.0 or netherack in 0.6.0-0.12.0 will appear around the nether reactor core after activating.
 - The nether Reactor can be mined with any tool.
 - The nether reactor core's functionality was removed in 0.12.0 but the block has not been removed from the game.
 - The nether reactor core can also be obtained via BPC Corruption in 1.2.6.60 and through GBC in 1.16.40-1.16.100.
-- Successfully activating the Nether Reactor Core down near the bottom of the world will replace most of the bedrock at the world's bottom with obsidian/netherack
+- Successfully activating the nether reactor core down near the bottom of the world will replace most of the bedrock at the world's bottom with obsidian/netherack
 - 0.12.0 is the last version it can be mined, obtained, and used.
 - In 0.15.0, the default textures of nether reactor cores have been switched with the one in the plastic texture pack.
-- In the process of the Nether Reactor's Powering the nether reactor will start getting covered in glowing obsidian in the early stages.
-In the final stages of the process the Nether Reactor will get covered   with obsidian.
+- In the process of the nether reactor's powering the surrounding cobblestone and gold will turn unto glowing obsidian in the early stages.
+- In the final stages of the nether reactor's activation surrounding glowing obsidan will be replace with normal obsidian.
-- When relogging in the middle of the Nether Reactor Process, it will stop it completely leaving all the glowing obsidian in its place.
+- When relogging in the middle of the Nether Reactor Process, it will stop it completely leaving all the glowing obsidian in its place allowing you to mine it later.
-- You can mine the Glowing Obsidian in 1.2.13.5
+- You can mine the Glowing Obsidian in 1.2.13.5.
-- Mining it after 0.12.0 will just drop 3 diamonds and 6 iron
+- Mining it after 0.12.0 will just drop 3 diamonds and 6 iron.

 Nether Reactor Core Chat Messages: